bookofproofs/bookofproofs.github.io/_sources/history/20th-century/ollerenshaw.md

 title: Ollerenshaw, Kathleen Timpson
 born: 1912
 died: 2014
-keywords: mathematics, deafness, political advisor, Manchester, education, CBE, Nobel Prize
+keywords: kathleen ollerenshaw,ollerenshaw
-description: Kathleen Ollerenshaw was a deaf mathematician, educationalist, and political advisor who became the first female Lord Mayor of Manchester and was awarded a CBE and the LMS Fröhlich Prize.
+description: Kathleen Ollerenshaw was an English mathematician and educationalist who overcame deafness and went on to become an important political advisor.
+She was elected Lord Mayor of Manchester.
 references: bookofproofs$6909
-contributors: @Catherine-Felgate,@Edmund-Robertson,bookofproofs,@ChatGPT
+contributors: @Catherine-Felgate,@Edmund-Robertson,bookofproofs

 ---